 You step on your scale, look at the number, and freak out.
 Does that ring a bell?
-You tried a bunch of diets and failed every single time.
+Losing weight can be quite difficult.
+You probably tried a bunch of diets and failed every single time.
 As soon as you lost a few pounds, you came across a bag of chips that was hiding in the back of your pantry.

 Surprise!
 You didn’t expect it and thought, “I’ll just take one,” and ended up eating the whole bag.
 Well, the diet went down the drain, you thought.
 Then, disappointed, decided to search a little bit more and found a chocolate bar, ice-cream in the fridge, and ordered some pizza to wash down the sugary taste in your mouth.